- Common Name

-- Red-billed hornbills have an interesting parental strategy.
+These birds have an interesting parental strategy.
 The female seals herself into a tree cavity, leaving only a small slit through which the male provides food.
-The female molts and re-grows her feathers during this time, then breaks out of the nest when the eldest chick is 21–22 days old.
+The female molts and regrows her feathers during this time, then breaks out of the nest when the oldest chick is 21 to 22 days old.
 The chicks then reseal the entrance alone, using their droppings and food remains.
-Finally, the chicks fly from the nest, but remain with their parents for six months.
+Finally, the chicks fly from the nest, but remain with their parents for around six months.

-- When the chicks are about half grown, the female breaks out to assist the male in providing food.
+When the chicks are older, the female breaks out to assist the male in providing food.
 The chicks do not leave the nest cavity until they are able to fly.

 Ecology and Conservation

 Their population is stable but they are vulnerable to habitat destruction.

 These birds help control insect populations and are important in maintaining a healthy ecosystem.